[Skip to content]

 Third party cookies

 The Daventry District Council website uses Google Analytics, a web analytics service provided by Google, Inc. Google Analytics sets a cookie in order to evaluate your use of the Daventry District Council website.
 This analytical tool uses 'cookies', which are text files placed on your computer, to collect standard internet log information and visitor behavior information in an anonymous form.
 The information generated by the cookie about your use of the website (including your IP address) is transmitted to Google.
-This information is then used to evaluate visitor’s use of the website and to compile statistical reports on website activity for Daventry District Council.
+This information is then used to evaluate visitor’s use of the website and to compile statistical reports on website activity for Daventry District Council, this can aid us in improving content for of our site.

 Daventry District Council will not (and will not allow any third party) to use the statistical analytics tool to track or to collect any personally identifiable information of visitors to our site.
 We will not associate any data gathered from this site with any personally identifying information from any source as part of our use of the Google statistical analytics tool.
 Google will not associate your IP address with any other data held by Google.
 Neither Daventry District Council nor Google will link, or seek to link, an IP address with the identity of a computer user.